Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 What Is Equity Crowdfunding (ECF)?

 Equity Crowdfunding is a method for Startups and Small & Medium Enterprises (SMEs) or Businesses to raise funds via the general public, a.k.a.
 Retail Investors.
-Retail Investors look for deals on ECF platforms to Invest in businesses in exchange for Equity.
+Retail Investors develop operational strategies for the company using his extensive experience in operational management.
+He designs and implements training processes to ensure a high level of efficiency in the workshops for deals on ECF platforms to Invest in businesses in exchange for Equity.

 Of course, the 25% return is after even the failures of those startups, as the successful Startups are able to provide more than 5X or if you are lucky, more than 30X returns on your investment.